sasagawa888/eisl/documents/PARA2.md

 - (dp-load fn): Loads file fn on both parent and child machines.

-- (dp-system n sexp): Evaluates S-expression sexp on the nth child Lisp for testing.
+- (dp-eval n sexp): Evaluates S-expression sexp on the nth child Lisp for testing.

 - (dp-close): Sends termination command to child machines and closes communication.